Flowiotit/Blocksafe_Web_Wallet/README.md

 Get started with Blocksafe Web Wallet today and experience a unified and straightforward way to manage your cryptocurrency investments across various networks.

+# Quickstart

-# Quickstart: in the project directory, you can run:
+In the project directory, you can run:

  `npm start`